Dee699/CMPG-323-Project-3--32593392/README.md

-Here’s an updated version of your README file with more detailed information and a complete list of references:

----

 # CMPG 323 Project 3 - TelemetryPortal_MVC
 This project enhances an existing web application to manage project and client data by implementing coding principles, design patterns, and best practices.